Receiver In The Ear Hearing Aids

 Who does this hearing aid suit?

 The Receiver In Canal hearing aid suits every level and severity of hearing loss.
 Depending on the coupling to the ear, the aid can be fit for milder losses or set up with a high-power receiver to help those with profound hearing loss.
-These aids are a great choice for people who struggle with fine motor skills as the controls are easy to adjust.
+These aids are a great choice for people who want it all, while keeping things discreet as the controls are easy to adjust.

 Advantages of RIC Hearing Aids: